Connectivity in bridge-addable graph classes: the McDiarmid-Steger-Welsh conjecture: Abstract

 \section{Abstract}

 A class of graphs is \emph{bridge-addable} if given a graph $G$ in the class, any graph obtained by adding an edge between two connected components of $G$ is also in the class.
-We prove a conjecture of McDiarmid, Steger, and Welsh, that says that if $\mathcal{G}_n$ is any class of bridge-addable graphs on $n$ vertices, and $G_n$ is taken uniformly at random from $\mathcal{G}_n$, then $G_n$ is connected with probability at least $e^{-\frac{1}{2}} + o(1)$, when $n$ tends to infinity.
+We prove a conjecture of McDiarmid, Steger, and Welsh, that says that if $\mathcal{G}_n$ is any bridge-addable class of graphs on $n$ vertices, and $G_n$ is taken uniformly at random from $\mathcal{G}_n$, then $G_n$ is connected with probability at least $e^{-\frac{1}{2}} + o(1)$, when $n$ tends to infinity.
 This lower bound is asymptotically best possible since it is reached for forests.

-Previous results on this problem include the lower bound $e^{-1}+o(1)$ proved by McDiarmid, Steger and Welsh, and the successive improvements to $e^{-0.7983}+o(1)$ by Ballister, Bollob\'{a}s and Gerke, and to $e^{-2/3}+o(1)$ in an unpublished draft of Norin.
-The bound $e^{-\frac{1}{2}} + o(1)$ was already known in the special case of bridge-alterable classes, independently proved by Addario-Berry, McDiarmid, and Reed, and by Kang and Panagiotou.

 Our proof uses a ``local double counting'' strategy that may be of independent interest, and that enables us to compare the size of two sets of combinatorial objects by solving a related multivariate optimization problem.
-In our case, the optimization problem deals with partition functions of trees weighted by a supermultiplicative functional.
+In our case, the optimization problem deals with partition functions of trees relative to a supermultiplicative functional.